 I rolled a fresh character and gave it the ol' college try, but something was missing.
 Even with all of the new features, it felt... old.
 I dutifully went through the motions, figured out all of the changes, gave pet battles a try.
 Nothing stuck.
 My first session was a mere 30 minutes, and subsequent ones were shorter than that.
-Then I just sighed and uninstalled.
+Then I just sighed and uninstalled.It's not you; it's me

-Here's the thing: There's nothing overtly wrong with World of Warcraft.
+.
 It's an older game at this point, true, but for all that it's changed in my absence, what changed the most was me.
 Going back to a game years after the fact is a much different experience than going back a couple of months after quitting.
 You don't realize just how much you've changed until you see yourself reflected in the eyes of a long-lost friend.

 .
 I'd had adventures in plenty of other games since, gotten used to more advanced features, and become OK with dating many MMOs instead of being wedded to just one.

 In a way, it was like returning to high school or college a decade or more after having attended.
 It's a jarring, unnerving sensation as what you remember clashes with what is right now.
 Memories and nostalgia are rooted and preserved in specific moments in time, and they don't take well to being challenged with the ever-changing nature of the world.
 These places may still exist, and some of the people you remember may still be there, but it's all different.
 You've moved on and it's moved on.
 It's a little sad, but it's also life.A return trajectory

 The thesis of this soapbox is simple: You can't go back again.
 It's not a terribly deep statement, just one that I feel is particularly true.
 Yes, barring a game's shutdown, you can always log back in.
 You can even enjoy it and forge new experiences and discover a newfound appreciation that you previously lacked.
 But you can't go back to how it was.